ShotPT1/Colonization-mechanic/README.md

 Simply download the files and paste each file into the corresponding folder.

 # How can i set which country can be colonized, when can it be colonized and who can colonize it ?
-You can set which country can colonize by simply changing the TAGS to which countries you want to colonize, for example now the countries that can colonize are NAV,SPR,TUR,GLC,SOV,FIN,NOR,SWE,ITA,MEX and POR, you can remove the whole
+You can set which country can colonize by simply changing the TAGS to which countries you want to colonize, for example, now the countries that can colonize are NAV,SPR,TUR,GLC,SOV,FIN,NOR,SWE,ITA,MEX and POR.
+You can remove the whole

 			ROOT  ={
 				OR ={